 | Week 7+ | Routine, no daily distress | Genuinely happy | Stable | Stable | Past the transition |

 Source: AAP and NHS guidance on early childhood transitions.
-KidyGrow uses your child's actual logs to see whether their pattern fits this curve or sits behind it — averages are the starting line, not the answer.
+Your own child's pattern is what tells you whether they fit this curve or sit behind it.
+Averages are the starting line, not the answer.

 Why daycare drop-off feels impossible